 The ship's owner, Taiwan-based TMT Group, has applied for bankruptcy protection in the United States.
 No-one from the firm could be reached for comment.

 Officials from the MCA and the International Transport Workers' Federation (ITWF) have been in talks with TMT and the Panamanian authorities in an effort to get the remaining 11 Filipino, five Romanian and one Indian crew members get home.

 The Port of Tyne has provided a lay-by berth and power supplies to the ship and has worked with the seafarer's mission so the crew have food, provisions and mobile phone connections.

 Mission welfare officer Dianne Erskine said the crew had been overwhelmed by people's generosity.

-She said: "They are hoping that things might be resolved soon, but at this stage are planning to have a quiet Christmas together, with friends from the Philippine community in the North East and other seafarers including some of the crew of the DFDS ferry who may be in the area at this time."'Conditions not good'
+She said: "They are hoping that things might be resolved soon, but at this stage are planning to have a quiet Christmas together, with friends from the Philippine community in the North East and other seafarers including some of the crew of the DFDS ferry who may be in the area at this time."

 Max Foster, passenger director with DFDS, said a delegation of staff would be going on board on Tuesday to serve up a festive meal.

 He said: "Of course we hope the crew get home.
 But if they are still stranded here will be going on board to make sure they have a good meal on Christmas Eve.